Concrete Rose: Chart performance

 During the week of Christmas, Concrete Rose debuted at number seven on the US Billboard 200 with first-week sales of 254,000 units.
 On the Top R&B/Hip Hop Albums chart the album debuted at number two where it spent a total of 28 consecutive weeks on the chart.
 On January 14, 2005, the album was certified Platinum by the Recording Industry Association of America (RIAA) for one million shipped units.
-By November 2005, the album had sold over 1 million copies, according to Nielsen Soundscan.
+By April 2008, the album had sold 871,000 copies, according to Nielsen Soundscan.
 Elsewhere, Concrete Rose debuted or peaked at number 16 in Japan, number 25 in the United Kingdom, number 36 in Germany, and number 65 in Canada.
 In Japan, the album was certified Gold by the Recording Industry Association of Japan (RIAJ).
 In the United Kingdom, it also peaked at number four on the UK R&B Albums chart and was eventually certified Gold by the British Phonographic Industry (BPI).